Organizational Culture

 This START metric is about outlining your school’s definition of sustainability, as well as your specific sustainability goals, including specific sustainability targets, such as eliminating plastic cutlery from the cafeteria, or reducing greenhouse gas emissions by a specified amount within a given timeframe.

-START Metric #20: Equity Coordination
+START Metric #20: Climate Resilience

 START Metric #22: Low-Income Accessibility